-The WPF Designer for Visual Studio opens, showing UserControl1 of the project you created.
+Click OK.
+The Windows Presentation Foundation (WPF) Designer for Visual Studio opens, showing UserControl1 of the project you created.

 Every executable file that you create with Visual Basic 2005 contains a namespace with the same name as your project.
 For more information, see Namespaces in Visual Basic.

 Drag controls from the Toolbox onto your user control.

 These controls should be positioned and designed as you want them to appear in the final user control.
 If you want to allow developers to access the constituent controls, you must declare them as public, or selectively expose properties of the constituent control.